5ifar/Instantgram/Case Study Analysis using SQL Queries/Case Study Solutions.md

 ### 9. Are we overrun with Bots and Celebrity accounts on Instantgram?
 Find the percentage of our users who have either never commented on a photo or have commented on every photo.

+**Steps:**
+- For getting the Celebrities, implement LEFT JOIN to merge `users` and `comments` tables based on `users.id` and `comments.user_id` fields, ensuring all Users table data is retained.
+Filter the results based on if `comments.id` is NULL i.e if the `username` field has no corresponding value in the `comments.id` column.
+- For getting the Bots, implement INNER JOIN to merge `users` and `comments` tables based on `users.id` and `comments.user_id` fields.
+Group the result by `user.id` field and filter the groups out that have the count of `comments.id` in the group equal to the total count of all photos.
+- Union all the Bots data & Celebrities data without duplicates.

 **Query:**
 ```sql
 (SELECT